TeXlyre/texlyre-infrastructure/README.md

 # texlyre-infrastructure

-An omni-repo for deploying all TeXlyre servers
+An omni-repo for deploying all TeXlyre servers locally

 ## Quick Start